Primary Stroke Center

 Medina Hospital has been designated as a Primary Stroke Center by The Joint Commission.
 This Gold Seal of Approval ™ signifies that Medina Hospital’s stroke program has been evaluated and meets stringent national guidelines for advanced stroke care.
 As a certified Stroke Center, Medina Hospital is held to the highest standards in the areas of consistency, quality and patient safety, which means the highest level of care for your family.

-Medina Hospital is one of seven Cleveland Clinic locations to have earned certification as a Primary Stroke Center from the Joint Commission.
+Medina Hospital is one of 11 Cleveland Clinic locations to have earned certification as a Primary Stroke Center from the Joint Commission.

 In addition, Medina Hospital offers some of the most comprehensive stroke care in the region.
 Utilizing state-of-the-art technology and the latest in innovative treatment options, our specialists are skilled in diagnosing and treating patients quickly – significantly improving your outcomes and recovery time.